-All students in the Department of Journalism and Strategic Media are required to develop and maintain an active portfolio of their work.
-Students are to begin the portfolio in JOUR 2121 and contribute to it from every course thereafter.
-The portfolio should contain samples of the student's work from his/her courses and/or professional experience and should develop as the student builds skills.
-Portfolios will undergo a final, external review while students are enrolled in the capstone course for their majors.
+All Department of Journalism undergraduate students are required to develop and maintain an active portfolio of their work.
+Students are to begin the portfolio in JOUR 2121 and contribute to it during every skills course thereafter.
+The portfolio should contain samples of the student's work from courses and/or professional experience and should develop as the student builds skills.
+Portfolios will undergo a final review while students are enrolled in the capstone course for their concentrations.